In Depth: Bones

 - Pubis: This is at the front of the hip bone closest to the genitals.

-- Ischium: Below the ilium and next to the pubis, this circular bone creates the lowest portion of the hip bone.
+- Ischium: Below the ilium and next to the pubis, this circular bone creates the lowermost portion of the hip bone.
 This is where the femur meets the pelvis to create the hip joint.

-The sacrum is a triangular bone wedged into the rear section of the pelvis.
+The sacrum is a triangular bone that appears wedged into the rear section of the pelvis.
 It is made up of five fused vertebral bones.
 The male sacrum is taller and narrower than a female’s.
 The sacrum is connected to the tailbone, or coccyx, which is made of several fused vertebral bones at the base of the spine.

 The opening at the base of the pelvis, the obturator foramen, creates the ball-and-socket hip joint with the femur, the large bone of the leg.
 This joint and its ability to rotate in many angles is one of many pieces of anatomy that allows humans to walk.